 Ryan received a B.A. in English literature from UCLA and attended graduate school in Theology and Philosophy.
 He has also served on the board of Markham Nature Park and Arboretum in Concord, and is presently the Nursery Manager at Markham.

 Robin has been focused on the functional use of succulent plants for almost 40 years.
 Raised on the coast of northern California, he has worked in nurseries from the age of 12.
 He began growing succulent plants in 1972 and operated Oceanside Cactus and Succulent nursery from 1976 to 1985.
 In 1980 he opened Succulent Gardens in the Barnyard Shopping Village.
 Robin stopped growing succulent plants in 1985, but in 2003, after 18 years away from growing, Robin opened a new location in Castroville, California and began growing succulents all over again at Succulent Gardens the Growing Grounds.
 Robin and his plants have received numerous awards and have been the subject of articles in many newspapers (Monterey Herald, Santa Cruz Sentinel, San Jose Mercury), magazines (Sunset, Garden Design, Pacific Coast Nurseryman).
-He speaks to gardening groups both large and small including garden shows in San Francisco and Seattle and Sunset Celebration Weekend and has appeared on, radio shows and TV (This is a repeat).
+He speaks to gardening groups both large and small including garden shows in San Francisco and Seattle and Sunset Celebration Weekend and has appeared on, radio shows and TV.
 In 2014 Robin sold Succulent Gardens to the Rodkin family.
 Robin recently completed his first book on succulents, aptly named, Succulents, the Ultimate Guide to Choosing, Designing and Growing 200 Easy-Care Plants, published by Oxmoor House.
 In between trips with his wife and family and frequent surfing outings, he continues to speak about succulents.

 Photo credit: Saxon Holt